Bat Size Chart For Adult and Youth

 Youth Player Bat Guide:

 When picking out a wood bat for youth players; your height and weight are the main components when choosing the right bat.
-If you are purchasing a wooden bat for someone, we also have a bat sizing chart which is below, to help guide you to the right wood bat for your youth player.
+If you are purchasing a wooden bat for someone, we also have a bat sizing chart which is above, to help guide you to the right wood bat for your youth player.
 Youth maximum barrel size: 2-3/8" inches in diameter.

 Weight of bat: